-The estate tax applies to the entire net value of the left estate, inlcuding movable and immovable assets.
-The applicable rate depends on the relationship of the beneficiary with the deceased, as follows:
+Estate tax applies to the entire net value of the left estate, inlcuding movable and immovable assets.
+Rates depend on the relationship of the beneficiary with the deceased, as follows:

-- For spouses and children it is 4% of the estate value, with an allowance of EUR 1 million for each beneficiary.
+- Spouses and children: 4% of the estate value, with an allowance of EUR 1 million for each beneficiary.

-- For siblings and close relatives (up to fourth degree of kinship) it is 6%.
+- Siblings and close relatives (up to fourth degree of kinship): 6%.
 Each sibling is enttitled to an allowance of EUR 100,000.

 Property Transfer Tax

-When Italian property is involved, the succession is also subject to the property inheritance transfer tax which is 3% of the property value on record (typically 30%-40% lower than the actual property market value).
+When an Italian property is involved, the succession is also subject to the property inheritance transfer tax which is 3% of the property value on record, in Italian "Valore Catastale", typically 30%-40% lower than the actual property market value.

 Exceptions and Reductions